 Linda has worked to co-found, build and provide legal guidance to several new companies and joint ventures.
 She provides strategic legal guidance on matters impacting Fraym, and partners with the Company’s senior executives for all corporate transactions, contracts, intellectual property and corporate governance matters.
 Linda has worked extensively on deals from both the commercial and legal standpoints across various sectors including: consumer, media, industrials and energy.
 She has worked to provide legal advice and strategic support to founders, fund managers and growth companies operating across Africa and in the United States.

-Abhishek leads Fraym’s client services team which focuses on geo-spatial and economic analysis.
-Specializing in consumer markets in Africa, Abhishek helps clients devise investment strategies across the continent.
-Previously, Abhishek worked as an associate at a leading energy consulting firm specializing in global wholesale electricity and carbon markets.
+Maity leads Fraym’s product delivery team which focuses on developing interactive online mapping and analytical platforms, such as dataFraym, to help our customers make Fraym data actionable.
+Previously, Maity led the client services team at Fraym and worked as an associate at a leading energy consulting firm specializing in global wholesale electricity and carbon markets.
 He has an MA in development economics and international business from Tufts University and degrees in operational research from the London School of Economics, and mathematics and economics from Hamilton College.

 As the leader of Fraym’s spatial team, Swetha has pioneered Fraym’s use of machine learning and artificial intelligence.
 Her commitment to the use of technology in development took her to Tanzania where she operationalized the use of UAVs and field-tested data collection protocols to improve data quality and access in agriculture.
 Swetha also worked at the Center for Sustainable Development - Earth Institute on a project to build early warning systems to reduce forest fires in the Indonesia.
 She has a BA in History, International Affairs, Development Economics, and International Development, and an MPA from Columbia University.